5.0

 )

 Hi!
-I’m Catherine Solomon, a tutor passionate about turning tricky concepts into “aha!” moments.
-I teach Chemistry, Biology, Physics, Basic Science, Math, and English, breaking down complex topics into simple steps.
-My goal is to create a positive space where learning is fun, clear, and rewarding!
-I hold a Bachelor’s in Chemical Engineering, where I honed problem-solving skills and discovered a passion for teaching as a part-time tutor in Chemistry, Biology, Physics, Science, and Math.
-I’ve also taught English to diverse learners, helping students confidently achieve their academic goals.
+I’m Catherine Solomon, a passionate tutor who loves turning tricky concepts into those “aha!” moments.
+I teach Chemistry, Biology, Physics, Basic Science, Math, and English, and I enjoy breaking down complex topics into simple, easy-to-follow steps.
+My goal is to create a positive and supportive learning space where students feel comfortable, and where learning is both fun and rewarding.
+I hold a Bachelor’s degree in Chemical Engineering, where I developed strong problem-solving skills and discovered my passion for teaching while working as a part-time tutor.
+I’ve taught subjects like Chemistry, Biology, Physics, Science, and Math, helping students better understand challenging concepts.
+I also have experience teaching English to diverse learners, supporting them in building confidence and achieving their academic goals.

 (